We are all at different stages of our emotional journey:

-Healing Task: Express and accept what feels unacceptable so that the unknown can become seen, heard and known.
+Healing Task: Express what feels unacceptable so that the unknown can become seen, heard, known and accepted.

 Expressive Arts: Spontaneously dance, paint, draw, write and collage.

-3. Regulation of Emotions: Once we are aware of our emotions, and are regularly expressing them, it becomes easier to intentionally create emotional patterns that feel healthier.
-If we feel anxiety, for example, we can regularly practice calm.
+3. Regulation of Emotions: Once we are aware of our emotions, and are regularly expressing them, it becomes easier to understand how to calm and regulate them.
+If we feel anxiety, for example, we can regularly engage in calming practices.

 Healing Tasks: Name your emotions.
 Tell their story.
 Practice meditation, spiritual practice, daily exercise.
 Practice healthy eating and sleep patterns.